nbaertsch/nbaertsch.github.io/_posts/2021-04-18-offsec-proving-grounds---cybersploit1.md

 FROM THIS VMs YOU WILL LEARN ABOUT ENCODER-DECODER & EXPLOIT-DB.
 ```
+As you can see, the bar has been set pretty high...

 ## My Take
 Easy box, but User is pretty poorly done.
-Root is was just 'okay'.
+Root was just 'okay'.
 Underwhelming for my first PG box...

 ## Root it!